-Commissioner Welch noted that since adaptive management may be needed during construction, the agreement with the city should specify how the Commission would be involved with potential changes and what discretion would be given to the Administrator.
+Commissioner Welch noted that since adaptive management may be needed during construction, the agreement with the city should specify how the Commission would be involved with potential changes and for the Commission to be clear as to what discretion would be given to the Administrator.
 He noted it will be important to define the process to make decisions quickly and take advantage of opportunities if they arise.